 Donesafe automates this process by looking for mental fatigue identifiers and triggering a proactive employee assistance program.

-To manage this risk, when they are about to embark on the shift each worker completes a quick self assessment (see image below) in Donesafe prior to shift start.
+To manage this risk, when they are about to embark on the shift each worker completes a quick self-assessment (see image below) in Donesafe prior to a shift start.
 Unknown to the worker, Donesafe crunches the data and recommends a course of action (see image below) to the worker based on their answers.
-The shift manager gets notified in real-time of at risk workers, and Donesafe may trigger a reminder to the employee about the improving sleep module as part of the Uprise Employee Assistance Program.
-This personalises training by recommending relevant skills to individuals who are at risk for fatigue or other mental stressors.
+The shift manager gets notified in real-time of at-risk workers, and Donesafe may trigger a reminder to the employee about the improving sleep module as part of the Uprise Employee Assistance Program.
+This personalizes training by recommending relevant skills to individuals who are at risk for fatigue or other mental stressors.

 Employers received aggregated de-identified information at the end of each quarter that outlines improvements in wellbeing, stress and sleep quality.